carallon/pharos-controller-api/sphinx-src/http-api/cloud.rst

      - Description
    * - ``connected``
      - boolean
-     - Whether or not the system is currently connected to the cloud
+     - Whether or not the system is currently connected to the remote site
    * - ``connecting``
      - boolean
-     - Whether or not the system is currently in the process of connecting to the cloud
+     - Whether or not the system is currently in the process of connecting to the remote site

 POST
 ====

-Allows configuration of the parameters for connection to the cloud.
+Allows configuration of the parameters for connection to the remote site.

 ``POST /api/cloud``